- Accepts applications year-round and processes applications within 48 hours.

 Franklin University Recognized as an Online College Leader

-TBS has recognized Franklin University as a leader of online education in the areas of business & management for having several ranking online programs, offered by the Ross College of Business and the College of Arts, Sciences, and Technology.
+TBS has recognized Franklin University as a leader of online education in the areas of business & management, computers & technology, and criminal justice & legal for having several ranking online programs, offered by the Ross College of Business and the College of Arts, Sciences, and Technology.

 Ross College of Business